What are some year-end business tax-saving strategies I can try before the end of 2023?

 Forensic accountants are retained by law firms, corporations, banks, government agencies, insurance companies, and other organizations to analyze, interpret, summarize, and present complex financial and business-related issues in an understandable manner.

 Why would my auditor not discover fraud and financial manipulation during the annual audit of my company’s financial statements?

 The difference between the public expectation of the purposes and objectives of an audit and the CPA’s responsibilities under Generally Accepted Auditing Standards, aka GAAS, is referred to as the expectation gap.
-Audits of financial statements are not specifically designed to detect fraud, but instead, to express an opinion on the financial statements as a whole.
+Audits of financial statements are not specifically designed to detect fraud but to express an opinion on the financial statements as a whole.
 However, should fraud be discovered during a financial statement audit, the CPA will notify the company’s management of the findings.
 The client engagement letter and audit opinion state that the object of the audit is to obtain reasonable assurance that the financial statements are free of material misstatement, not the detection of fraud.

-What are some possible fraud red flags that a business owner should be alert to?
+What possible fraud red flags should a business owner be alert to?

 In many cases, the business owner or management may have suspicions that fraud or accounting irregularities are happening.
 Some of the more frequent observations that lead to these hunches are:

 - There is no clear separation of accounting duties.

-- An employee with control or access to cash and accounting records does not take vacations or time off.
+- Employees with control or access to cash and accounting records do not take vacations or time off

-- There are significant transactions with related parties or suppliers or subcontractors who are unknown or unfamiliar.
+- There are significant transactions with related parties, suppliers, or subcontractors who are unknown or unfamiliar.

 - There is a distinct difference between an employee’s income and lifestyle.

-- There are significant and frequent adjustments made to the accounting records using journal entries.
+- Significant and frequent adjustments are made to the accounting records using journal entries.

 Our firm can provide a review of your company’s internal controls to make changes that would lessen the opportunities for fraud to occur.

 What is the cost of a forensic accounting or economic damages analysis?